 |They put a lightning rod on their spaceship?|

 |In space, no one can hear you scream at your squadrons to go do something already.|

-Overall, I like Boosted Comms on carrier ships that intend to be supporting bomber squadrons.
+Overall, I like Boosted Comms most on carrier ships that intend to be supporting bomber squadrons.
 Bombers will more frequently be used further from your own ships and thus Boosted Comms are more frequently useful in commanding them.
 It can also be handy on nervous flotillas that are looking to stay far away from any actual fighting.
 It's a fundamental squadron command upgrade, though, and merits consideration against other cornerstone upgrades like Expanded Hangar Bay and Reserve Hangar Deck (in Swarm-friendly squad groups).

 |If you keep breaking your toys, we won't buy you new ones!|

 - Remember that Disposable Capacitors can only be equipped on small or medium ships.
-I know it says it right there on the card, but because there haven't been any other size-limited upgrades until now, people can on occasion forget about the restriction and start daydreaming about putting it (illegally) on an ISD or HMC80.
+I know it says it right there on the card, but people can on occasion forget about the restriction and start daydreaming about putting it (illegally) on an ISD or HMC80.

 - The triggering window is when you activate the ship the Capacitors are equipped to.